City-parish leaders announce funeral fund, peace walk honoring slain 11-year-old

 Contributions can be made by calling or visiting your nearest b1Bank branch.

+Michael Fortenberry also talked about how his son was excelling in the classroom.

+"He was going to sixth grade going into Middle School.
+And right when I thought it would get tough on him in school, he showed me it wasn't.
+His grades got better," Michael said.

-It comes days after Fortenberry was shot and killed as a 17-year-old allegedly held the boy and his family at gunpoint inside a car.
+Police said a 17-year-old allegedly held Fortenberry and his family at gunpoint inside a car.
 The teenage suspect, Kelton Maloid, was also wounded by gunfire in the encounter, but it's still unclear who shot him.
 Police believe Maloid was trying to draw out one of the victims' relatives by holding the family captive.

 "Let us not let the death of Matthew Fortenberry be in vain," Mayor Broome said.
 "Let us honor his memory by taking concrete steps to end the senseless violence that has taken too many lives in our community."

-Hurst said the parish will also host a parade celebrating Matthew and his teammates' recent sports achievements at Glen Oaks Park Elementary, as well as a peace walk honoring Matthew's life, on April 29.
+Hurst said the parish will also host a parade celebrating Matthew and his teammates' recent sports achievements at Glen Oaks Park Elementary, as well as a peace walk honoring Matthew's life April 29.

 Read the statement from the mayor's office below.